AllWorldIT/superethd/README.md

 ## What Super Ethernet Tunnel is not

 Super Ethernet Tunnel is NOT a VPN.
 It does not currently implement encryption, packet authentication or MiTM mitigations.
-It is however similar to other tunneling protocols such as GRE, GENEVE, L2TP ... etc.
+It is however similar to other tunneling protocols such as GRE, GENEVE, L2TP, VXLAN ... etc.

 ## Getting started

 Prerequisites:
+- GCC 13.2.1+
 - Boost
 - Zstd
 - LZ4